-Born and raised in Brisbane, I started on the path towards an exciting career in accountancy with a Bachelor of Economics from the University of Queensland.
-When that wasn’t enough, I went back to the books to complete a Masters of Accounting at Griffith University, and a Graduate Diploma from the Institute of Chartered Accountants qualified me to be a Chartered Accountant.
-Along the way, I’ve also become a Registered Self-Managed Superfund Auditor.
-I like to think that aside from all of the academic study I’ve undertaken, my learning journey is an ongoing thing because every day is essentially a school day at FTA!
-It’s the approach we take – we’re always looking to learn more; about our clients and about how we perform.
+Born and raised in Brisbane, I started on the path towards an exciting career in Accountancy with a Bachelor of Economics from the University of Queensland.
+When that wasn’t enough I went back to the books to complete a Masters of Accounting from Griffith University and a Graduate Diploma from the Institute of Chartered Accountants to be a qualified Chartered Accountant.
+Along the way I have also attained the qualifications to be a licensed Financial Planner and recently became accredited as a Registered Self-Managed Superfund Auditor.
+My learning journey continues… every day is a school day at FTA Accountants

-A famous former Wallaby – who shall remain nameless, to protect the guilty – once turned up for the first day of his new corporate life, post-retirement from football.
-The first team meeting began with the boss yelling and screaming at the staff for their underperformance and lack of results.
-He turned to the famous ex-Wallaby, hoping for some affirmation of his ranting and said something like, “What would happen with the Wallabies if 80% of your teammates consistently underperformed week in and week out?”
-The famous former Wallaby replied, deadpan, matter of factly, ”They’d most likely sack the coach…”
+A famous former Wallaby (whose name shall be withheld to protect the guilty), turned up for his first day in his new corporate life, post football.
+The first team meeting began with the boss yelling and screaming at the staff for their under performance and lack of results.
+He turned to the famous ex-Wallaby hoping for some confirmation of his ranting and said something like – “What would happen in the Wallabies if 80% of your teammates consistently under performed week in and week out.”
+The famous former Wallaby replied with a deadpan matter of fact response…"They would most likely sack the coach…”.